morgen-peschke/trans-factsheet/README.md

         * Properly reflect what it means to be transgender and rightfully shift the troubles specific to gender dysphoria towards gender dysphoria rather than transness as a whole
-        * Better guide medical researchers, policymakers, and the public regarding proper understanding of what it means to be transgender and how to apporach those issues
+        * Better guide medical researchers, policymakers, and the public regarding proper understanding of what it means to be transgender and how to approach those issues
         * Reduce the potential for unjustified stigmatization/discrimination of trans people
 * [https://www.scientificamerican.com/article/where-transgender-is-no-longer-a-diagnosis/](https://www.scientificamerican.com/article/where-transgender-is-no-longer-a-diagnosis/)
 * [https://icd.who.int/browse11/l-m/en#/http%3a%2f%2fid.who.int%2ficd%2fentity%2f411470068](https://icd.who.int/browse11/l-m/en#/http%3a%2f%2fid.who.int%2ficd%2fentity%2f411470068)